-- ♦ Improvements to the Road Network and introduction of traffic management schemes to reduce congestion.
+- Improvements to the Road Network and introduction of traffic management schemes to reduce congestion.

 - Encouraging walking and cycling.

-- ♦ Encouraging use of public transport.
+- Encouraging use of public transport.

 - Reducing emissions from non-transport related sources.

 - Reducing emissions from road vehicles.

 - Raising awareness of air quality issues.

 - Implementation of land use and development control policies.

-Because the main source of the Nitrogen Dioxide air pollution is from motor vehicles using the road network the Action Plan has been integrated with the Local Transport Plan and the Carlisle Renaissance Movement Strategy.
+The Further Assessment has confirmed that the main source of the Nitrogen Dioxide air pollution is from motor vehicles using the road network.
+This Action Plan therefore is integrated with the Local Transport Plan and the Carlisle Renaissance Movement Strategy.